TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "No-RlsGroup - [Click to show/hide]"

     Some indexers strip out the release group which could result in LQ groups getting a higher score.
-    For example a lot of EVO releases end up stripping the group name, so they appear as "upgrades", and they end up getting a decent score if other things match
+    For example, a lot of EVO releases end up stripped of the group name so they appear as "upgrades" and they end up getting a decent score if other things match

     !!! warning